davidhollenberger/ansible-iterm-profile/README.md

 iTerm Dynamic Profile
 =========

 Ansible role to create iTerm dynamic profiles using Ansible's AWS dynamic inventory.
 It will generate one json file per AWS dynamic inventory.
+By default they will be created in `~/Library/Application Support/iTerm2/DynamicProfiles/` and iTerm will scan then update the profiles when the json files are created or updated.

+If iTerm has problems scanning the dynamic inventory files, it will log errors in `/var/log/system.log`.

 An overview of iTerm Dynamic Profiles can be found [here](https://iterm2.com/dynamic-profiles.html).